flightaware/zookeepertcl/README.md

 If **-async** is specified, the request is made asynchronously and *callback* is invoked with a Tcl list of key-value pairs as an argument when the answer arrives.

-Neither -watch, -stat or -version can be specified when -async is used.
+Neither -stat or -version can be specified when -async is used.

 ```tcl
 zk children $path ?-async callback? ?-watch code?